 What is the best age to potty train a girl?

 The best age to potty train a girl is around 24 months, though some parents wait until after their little girl turns 2.

 Starting after two can be more of a challenge, but if your little girl has already celebrated her second birthday, no need to fret.

 She’ll be totally fine, and many girls learn to potty train between ages 2 and 4.

 What is the average age of potty training for girls?

-The average age of potty training for girls is 23 months, while being fully trained for nap and bedtime might not happen until age 4 or 5.
+The average age of potty training for girls is around 2-3 years old, according to the AAP, while being fully trained for nap and bedtime might not happen until age 4 or 5.

-How long does it take for a girl to potty train?
+How long will it take to potty train my daughter?

 It can take quite a while to properly potty train a girl, usually an average of 3-6 months.